CASC offers associate degrees designed to transfer to four-year degree-granting colleges and universities.

 APPLY – online!

-Veterans and their dependents must first apply for VA educational benefits using the VA link: https://www.benefits.va.gov/gibill/ and click on the APPLY tab.
-Follow instructions on “How do I apply?”
+Veterans and their dependents must first apply for VA educational benefits using the VA on-line application tool (https://www.va.gov/education/how-to-apply/) and follow instructions on “How do I apply?”

 >> In Person: Visit your the VA Regional Office located in Muskogee, Oklahoma to apply in person.

 >> By Mail: call 1-888-442-4551 to have the application mailed to you.

-The VA will determine the eligibility of the veteran and dependent.
+The VA determines the eligibility of the veteran and dependent.
 The VA will notify the student by letter (letter titled “CERTIFICATE OF ELIGIBILITY” ) and specify eligibility details (chapter, VA file number, percentage eligibility, dates, etc).
 Carl Albert will accept the eBenefits’s CERTIFICATE OF ELIGIBILITY document for Post 9/11 veteran recipients.

 Students should deliver this letter to the VA Certifying Official.
 Once the student is admitted to the college and enrolled into courses, then, the VA Certifying Official will certify your enrollment to the VA and get your education benefits started!

 Students are directed to the VA Coordinator’s office located in the Office of Admissions, Hemphill Hall, for admissions to the college and counseling on how to apply for VA Education benefits, degree planning, and student responsibilities.
 Prior enrollments and military education will be discussed.
 Enrollment can take place once evaluation is completed. the VA Coordinator will review course enrollment prior to certification to the VA for funding purposes.

 eBenefits is the VA student’s web portal that helps the Veteran, Service members, and their families to access their personal information, check claims and payment history.
 Carl Albert will accept the eBenefits’s CERTIFICATE OF ELIGIBILITY document for Post 9/11 veteran recipients.
 For those who applied by mail or in person for VA Education Benefits, sign up today for your eBenefits account! http://www.ebenefits.va.gov/ebenefits

 Veteran students who were Air Force may order their Community College of the Air Force transcript either online or by written request [click onfor CCAF transcript ordering options].